OrangeC93/Book_A_Pratical_Guide_to_AB_Testing/Part5_Analyzing_Experiment01.md

   - You can randomly shuffle samples across Treatment and Control to generate the null distribution and compare that distribution with the normal curve using statistical tests such as Kolmogorov – Smirnov and Anderson-Darling

 #### Type I/II Erros and Power
+Type I and Type II:
-A Type I error  when we conclude that there is **a significant difference** between Treatment and Control when there is **no real difference**.
+- A Type I error  when we conclude that there is **a significant difference** between Treatment and Control when there is **no real difference** (假的说成真的，因此很多真的混杂着假的).

-A Type II error is when we conclude that there is **no significant difference** when there **really is one**.
+- A Type II error is when we conclude that there is **no significant difference** when there **really is one**(真的说成假的，因此很多错过很多真的).
+- TRradeoff between these two errors: using a higher p-value threshold means a higher Type I error rate （可能会很多假的说成真的）but a smaller chance of missing a real difference（但是不会错过一个真的）, therefore a lower Type II error rate.

 Power is the probability of detecting a difference between the variants: rejecting the null, when there really is a difference.

-Clearly, there is a tradeoff between these two errors.
-Using a higher p-value threshold means a higher Type I error rate but a smaller chance of missing a real difference, therefore a lower Type II error rate.
+- Misinterpretation of Power: Many people consider power an absolute property of a test and forget that it is relative to the size of the effect you want to detect.
+An experiment that has enough power to detect a 10% difference does not necessarily have enough power to detect a 1% difference.

 Challenge:
 - For online experiments, sample size estimation is more complex because online users visit over time, so the duration of the experiment also plays a role in the actual sample size of an experiment.
 Depending on the randomization unit, the sample variance σ^2 can also change over time.